HadilAyari00/3D_Game_Project/README.md

 The trash monsters will be throwing trash in the city and trying to hit the alien with the trash.
 But thanks to the Tree-O-nator that the alien has, he will be able to change the trash monsters into trees !

+Controls :
+zqsd for moving
+space for shooting

 Things added :
 - loading screen
+- the ability to change camera view with your mouse
 - player model and animations
 - player mouvements
 - player shooting projectiles